Almost always — you should at least have a paid edition. Even if you are going freemium.

 My top 50 biggest mistakes include not charging at all for our first few months.

-Free “customers”, usually, are a total waste of time — and in fact worse than that:
+Free “customers” for many SaaS apps can be a waste of a fair amount of time and energy — and in fact worse than that:

-- First, you usually don’t get enough of them in B2B.
-So free isn’t a great user acquisition channel.
-Freemium usually doesn’t work in SaaS because the top of the funnel isn’t big enough, and the viral effects are slow / limited.
+- First, you usually don’t get that many free users in B2B.
+Yes, it worked for Slack and Zoom.
+But most of us are a touch more enterprise — and less viral.
+We just don’t ever get millions of free users at the top of our funnels.
+So free isn’t a big enough user acquisition channel.
+Freemium can be harder in SaaS because the top of the funnel isn’t big enough, and the viral effects are slower / more limited.

-- Second, they waste your resources.
+- Second, free customers can burn through a lot of your resources.
 You have to treat them like paying customers, but they aren’t.

-- Third, and by far most importantly — they give you terrible feedback.
+- Third, and by far most importantly — they can give you the wrong feedback.
 Free customers want stuff that free users want.
 They want different features, different integrations, different everything than paying customers.
-So you lose big here.
-They are usually Worse Than Zero.
-Because they take you on the wrong paths.
+So you have to be careful to triage their feedback.

 Freemium sometimes works — if it’s a product everyone can use, that ideally, has a viral component.
 Again, Slack and Zoom.
 And when it works at scale, when million and millions and millions will use your product every single day — well that’s magic.

 This is rare in SaaS, however.
 More of us end up getting to $100m+ ARR on the back of solution sales and a bit more enterprise strategy.

 So 98/100 in SaaS, I’d take 5 paying customers over 5,000 “free” users and 0 paying customers.
 98/100, those 5,000 free users won’t even turn into 5 paying customers.
 And they’ll suck up so much time.